fbraem/mqweb/api/index.md

 For example: `/api/queue/inquire/PIGEON` will return all queues from the queuemanager PIGEON.
 Depending on the object type other input can be passed.
 Look at the api documentation to know what parameters can be used.
 The HTTP method can be GET or POST.

+Query parameter names are, as much as possible, based on the names used in the WebSphere MQ information center.
+For example: *QName* will be used for a queuename.

 It's also possible to POST an application/json request.
 The URI is still formed with the object type, action and queuemanager name but all other information can be